UKHSA-Internal/data-dashboard-infra/docs/cost_optimisations.md

 We would also need to make sure that enough time is allowed for the ALBs, then the db, then containers to spin up before the working day starts so as to minimize any disruption to the people using these environments.

+Note that consolidating the ALBs would introduce single points of failure and would require significant rework from an engineering perspective as we currently pair an ALB with each application service.

 ### Decrease number of frontend & private API ECS tasks

 The number of frontend and private API ECS tasks was increased from 3 -> 6 in Aug 2025.